 Built in 1982, by the Delaware Marine and Manufacturing of Milford, Delaware (hull #120) as the Odin for the Eklof Marine Corporation of Staten Island, New York.

-The tug's construction began in Delaware, however her hull was later towed to Mariner's Harbor in Staten Island, New York to Eklof Marine's yard to be completed.
+The tug's construction began at the Delaware Marine and Manufacturing Company in Milford, Delaware.
+However, her hull was later towed to Mariner's Harbor in Staten Island, New York to the Eklof Marine Corporation's yard for completion.

-In 1993, Eklof Marine Corporation was acquired by K-Sea Transportation Partners of Staten Island, New York where she retained her name.
+In 1993, the Eklof Marine Corporation was acquired by the K-Sea Transportation Partnership of East Brunswick, New Jersey.
+Where the tug retained her name.

 In 2014, the tug was acquired by Cenac Marine Services of Houma, Louisiana.
 Where she was completely rebuilt, and renamed as the Jutte Cenac.

 Powered by two, Detroit Diesel 16V149 engines.
 With Twin Disc MG540 reduction gears, at a ratio of 6.18:1.
 Turning two, outboard turning, 72(in) by 72(in), Aqualoy Kaplan, four bladed, fixed pitch propellers, mounted in kort nozzles.
 She is a twin screw tug, rated at 1,860 horsepower.

 Her electrical service is provided by two, 50kW Condec Lima generator sets.
 Driven by two, Detroit Diesel 471 diesel engines.
 The tug's capacities are 29,430 gallons of fuel, 520 gallons of lube oil, 11,750 gallons of ballast water, and 2,800 gallons of potable water.

 The equipment consists of two, Nabrico electric, hydraulic, push winches, mounted on her bow.
 Outfitted with 1(in) cable.